 - Held in February every year, the Elephanta Festival, named after Mumbai’s Elephanta caves, takes place in front of the Gateway of India.
 It’s a celebration of Indian classical music, dancing and heritage crafts.

 - Celebrating the birthday of the elephant-headed god Ganesh, the Ganesh Chaturthi Festival takes place in late August or early September.
-Clay statues of Ganesh are made and then worshipped over a 10-day period involving many ceremonies.
+Clay statues of Ganesh are made and then worshiped over a 10-day period involving many ceremonies.
 On the eleventh day, the statues are carried by an enthusiastic procession to a nearby lake or river, where they’re immersed in the water.

 - Mumbai International Film Festival showcases a mix of independent art house films, and Bollywood and Hollywood offerings.
 Held in October each year, films are subtitled in English making it an accessible way to experience India’s booming film industry.